Follow along with our Cadre review for a full breakdown of this crowdfunding real estate investing platform.

 Cadre is a real estate investment platform designed for accredited investors looking for crowdfunded opportunities.

-Cadre was officially established in 2014 by CEO and co-founder Ryan Williams — a real estate specialist, who left his job at Blackstone Group to create the platform for any accredited investor seeking real estate investments.
+Cadre was officially established in 2014 by CEO and co-founder Ryan Williams — a real estate specialist who left his job at Blackstone Group to create the platform for any accredited investor seeking real estate investments.

-Ryan Williams started Cadre with the company’s other co-founders Jared and Joshua Kushner, targeting wealthy investors looking for high-quality commercial real estate investments.
+Ryan Williams started Cadre with the company’s other co-founders, Jared and Joshua Kushner, targeting wealthy investors looking for high-quality commercial real estate investments.

 More information on each core team member is available on the Cadre website.

-Venture capital stalwarts, like Khosla Ventures, have been investing in Cadre.
+And venture capital stalwarts, like Khosla Ventures, have been investing in Cadre.